 🏛️ Dean's Student Advisory Council (DSAC)

-The Dean’s Student Advisory Council serves as a resource for the Dean pertaining to the enhancement of the College of Pharmacy, its programs, and the profession of pharmacy.
+The Dean’s Student Advisory Council serves as a resource for the Dean as it pertains to the enhancement of the College of Pharmacy, its programs, and the profession of pharmacy.
 DSAC serves as the voice of the student body and provides a link to the administration.
-Each member works collaboratively to welcome incoming students each fall through New Student Orientation/Rx Bootcamp, improve student satisfaction, and strengthen policies within the College.
-The presidents and vice presidents (or equivalents) of student organizations in the College as well as the president, vice-president, and/or class representatives from each professional year, make up the membership of the DSAC.
+Each member works collaboratively to welcome incoming students each fall through New Student Orientation, improve student satisfaction, and strengthen policies within the College.
+The presidents and vice presidents (or equivalents) of student organizations in the College as well as the president, vice-president, and/or class representatives from each professional year, comprise the membership of the DSAC.